-The Executives and any other key members of management must be conscious to ensure that updated information is provided to the Board in a timely fashion to enable them to effectively discharge their duties as Directors.
+The executives and any other key members of management must be conscious to ensure that updated information is provided to the Board in a timely fashion to enable them to effectively discharge their duties as Directors.

 Directors are entitled to request and receive such additional information as they consider necessary to support informed decision-making.
-Any Director has the authority to seek any information he/she requires from any Executive, employee (if any) or contractor of the Company.
+Any Director has the authority to seek any information he/she requires from any executive of the Company.